Chemical oceanographers seek to understand the ways in which various elements are

 on ocean composition.

-Research programs in the College of Marine Science include such wide ranging topics as the role and variability of nutrients in seawater, the distribution and cycling of rare earth elements and other trace metals, examination of the oceans’ CO2 system, the study of dissolved organic matter, molecular organic compounds, radionuclides and stable isotopes in the oceans, and the distribution of chemical pollutants and their toxicity on marine organisms and ecosystems.
-Faculty and students utilize a wide variety of state-of-the art instrumentation and technology for investigating these research problems.
+Our research programs include the role and variability of nutrients in seawater, the distribution and cycling of rare earth elements and other trace metals, examination of the oceans’ CO2 system, the study of dissolved organic matter, molecular organic compounds, radionuclides and stable isotopes in the oceans, and the distribution of chemical pollutants and their toxicity to marine organisms and ecosystems.
+Faculty and students utilize a wide variety of state-of-the art instrumentation and technology to investigate these research problems.